 5. Use Video Tours

-You should also leverage video tours for buying Los Angeles real estate from out of state.
+You should also leverage video tours for buying Riverside real estate from out of state.
 You won’t be able to visit many (or any) of the properties in the early stages of your research and search.
 You can, however, easily take virtual tours of the properties from the comfort of your living room.

 Many agents today create video tours so that you can conveniently experience living in a prospective home.
 Video tours “are huge time savers and they let you easily see if the house is right for you.
 Plus, you can get the agent’s input as they walk through the property.
 Then you and your agent can talk about the home on a more intimate level.”